jfgcf/ads_houseofthings/README.md

 ###### [Fireplace](./backend/src/main/java/device/model/fireplace/FirePlace.java)

 #### Consequences
-The Actuator.class is an abstract class containing the skeleton.
+The Actuator.java is an abstract class containing the skeleton.
 The algorithm to update a sensor reading is abstractly defined in the Actuator.class.
-But the subclasses (AirConditioner.class, Fireplace.class and Curtain.class) have different individual operations, the way the individual operations are performed vary on the subclasses.
+But the subclasses (AirConditioner.java, Fireplace.java and Curtain.java) have different individual operations, the way the individual operations are performed vary on the subclasses.

 The template method is used for the following reasons:
 - Let subclasses implement varying behaviour (through “@Override”)